raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 ![listening](./images/morse_listening.png)

 Get a pencil and paper and see how you get on with this: [Listen to slow Morse Code](./sounds/slow_morse.mp3).
+Don't be intimidated if you find that decoding it is hard.
+It's always tricky to start with.
+As with many things, the more you do it the easier it gets.